jcqnly/Lab04_Tic_Tac_Toe/README.md

 ---
 ## How to Use the Program
-Two players will input their names respectively.
-The 1st player will choose to be O or X.
-They will then be presented with a tic tac toe board.
+The program will automatically assign an X marker to player 1 and an O marker to player 2.
-The 9 squares of the board will be labeled from 1-9.
+The board will then be displayed.
-The 1st player will select where to go, by entering the number of the square.
+The 1st player will select where to go by entering the number of the square.
 The 2nd player will select where to go after player 1.
+This process will repeat.

 ---